How DPC Can Help With Immunotherapy

 Immunotherapy and Direct Primary Care (DPC): Empowering Your Immune System, Personalized

-Immunotherapy uses drugs like checkpoint inhibitors (Keytruda, Opdivo) to unleash your immune system against cancer cells.
-While effective, it can trigger immune-related adverse events (irAEs) in organs like the skin, gut, or lungs.
+Immunotherapy uses drugs like checkpoint inhibitors (Keytruda and Opdivo) to help your immune system fight cancer cells.
+It works, but it can cause immune-related side effects (irAEs) in places like the skin, gut, or lungs.

 • Uses: Treat melanoma, lung cancer, lymphoma, and more.